What it means

 Access to your information

 You are entitled to correct any personal information gathered through the websites that we hold about you.
-If you want to correct your personal information, write, email or call Elections Nova Scotia using the contact information on our website.
+If you want to correct your personal information, contact Elections Nova Scotia using the contact information on our website.

 Government web servers automatically collect some information about a visitor's computer or other access device, such as its Internet protocol address or browser version, in their logs.
 This information is used in aggregate form for statistical purposes only.